reverbel/prefix-map/README.md

 than complete keys.

-The figure below shows a ternary search tree whose keys are sequences of characteres.
+The figure below shows a ternary search tree whose keys are sequences of characters.
 Each node contain one element (a character) of a key.
 The keys in this tree are the words "as", "at", "bat", "bats", "bog", "boy", "caste", "cats", "day", "dogs", "donut", and "door".
 Squares denote terminal nodes.
 A terminal node contains the last element of